Summary

 Explore

-Using computers, students should work in pairs or in groups of three to research Austin Kleon's blackout poems located on his website.
+Using computers, allow students to work in pairs or in groups of three to research Austin Kleon's blackout poems located on his website.
 (Alternatively, students can use this website.)

-Students should read and respond to at least three poems using the I Think/We Think instructional strategy.
-Individually, students will respond to a poem and then collaborate with the group.
-They should fill out both columns of their paper throughout this group activity.
+Instruct students to read and respond to at least three poems using the I Think/We Think instructional strategy.
+Have individual students respond to a poem and then collaborate with the group.
+Ask them to fill out both columns of their handout throughout this group activity.

 Here's how I Think/We Think would work in this lesson:

-Once students have read, responded to, and discussed three blackout poems, the teacher should ask for each group to share out with the whole class.
+Once students have read, responded to, and discussed three blackout poems, ask for each group to share out with the whole class.

 Explain

-Moving from reading example blackout poems to creating their own poetry, students will peruse newspaper articles and choose one to use as a mentor text for their blackout poem.
+Moving from reading example blackout poems to creating their own poetry, give students time to peruse newspaper articles and choose one to use as a mentor text for their own blackout poems.

-Students should model Kleon's procedures of finding an anchor word that resonates with them and grabs their attention.
-They should then make a box around that word and then move around, trying to find words that connect to that word.
+Encourage students to model Kleon's procedure of finding an anchor word that resonates with them and grabs their attention.
+Instruct them to make a box around that word and then move around, trying to find words that connect to the initial word.
 Some of Kleon's poems were abstract and some were more literal, so it is up to students to choose the meaning and message of their poem.

 Extend

-As an extension, students should be given sufficient time to read and present their newly created blackout poem to the class.
-Students should first read their poem aloud and then show their classmates how it looks visually on the paper.
+As an extension, give students sufficient time to read and present their newly created blackout poem to the class.
+Have them first read their poem aloud and then show their classmates how it looks visually on the paper.

 Evaluate

-Moreover, students will complete both a self and peer evaluation for their group members.
+Evaluate students' I Think/We Think charts and blackout poems.
+Also have students complete both a self and peer evaluation for their group members.

 Resources